un-nf/404/README.md

 # 404 v.02
 Privacy tool.

+> NEW: eBPF support for TCP/IP packet header modification.

 **We are not a VPN.
 We do *not* log, track, collect, or *touch* any of your data.
 We do not route your traffic anywhere.
 We host no network infrastructure.
 Your machine does all the work.
 We do not hide your data.**

 [Join the Discord for support!](https://discord.gg/G7rUYrZqS2)